Forcing SSH-MFA Two-Factor Authentication

 Test the SSH MFA Authentication Configuration

-Attempt to SSH to the assigned endpoint and verify that the two-factor authentication is working.
+SSH to the assigned endpoint to verify that the two-factor authentication requirement works.